danverbraganza/go-mithril/README.md

 ### Changelog

 2016-04-16: Scrapped RenderWithForce in favour of adding the field to render.
 Loosened some types in Render.
-Started work on moria.
+Started work on moria, and brought it to enough completeness of features so that the Todo app tutorial could be built.

 2016-04-12: The basic bindings to Mithril have been completed.
 However, with no tests, it's very hard to determine if it is correct.